Shanklin: History

 Prior to the Norman Conquest, the settlement of Shanklin was owned by a man named Algar and a half a dozen other free men, with King Edward the Confessor being its overlord.
 By the time the Domesday Book was created (1086), Shanklin had a population of 17 households and it was divided between Jocelyn and William, both the sons of a Saxon landowner named Azur.
+It was known as Sencliz or Senclis.